 Schuylkill River Trail

-Every year, more than 2 million runners, bikers and commuters traverse the 75 miles of the Schuylkill River Trail, which will one day run more than 130-miles between Philadelphia and Pottsville.
+Every year, more than 2 million runners, bikers and commuters traverse the 75 miles of the Schuylkill River Trail, which when completed will run more than 130-miles between Philadelphia and Pottsville.
 Named the "Best Urban Trail" in the nation by readers of USA Today and 10Best, the trail parallels the Schuylkill River and covers territory in Philadelphia, Montgomery, Chester, Berks, and Schuylkill counties.
 Opportunities to stop for a place to grab a bite, or even a mid-ride brew, are plentiful along the trail.

 Greater Reading Trails